enkidevs/curriculum/blockchain/fundamentals/cryptoeconomics/why-is-the-price-fluctuating-so-much.md

 * Market cap

 ---

 ## Revision

-Which are the steps of a `Pump and dump` scheme?

-1. ???
-2. ???
+What is the metric that describes how valuable a is cryptocurrency?

-3. ???
+???
-4. Profit

-* Have a ton of cryptocoins
-* Flood the market with coins
-* Wait for the price to drop
-* Reinvest the money you just made
+* Market cap
+* Circulating supply
+* Node investment
+* Volume